openbmc/openbmc/meta-openembedded/meta-oe/README.md

 You are encouraged to fork the mirror on GitHub https://github.com/openembedded/meta-openembedded to share your patches, this is preferred for patch sets consisting of more than one patch.

+Note, it is discouraged to send patches via GitHub pull request system.
+Such patches get less attention from developers and can be mishandled or not reviewed properly.
+Please use emails instead.
+For exemple, you can use 'git request-pull' to generate an email referencing your git repository.

 Other services like GitLab, repo.or.cz or self-hosted setups are of course accepted as well, 'git fetch <remote>' works the same on all of them.
 We recommend GitHub because it is free, easy to use, has been proven to be reliable and has a really good web GUI.